Arturo12311/mjj-member-backend/checklist.md

-# Admin Panel Development Checklist
+# Optimized Admin Panel Development Checklist

-## 1. Environment Setup (Complete These First)
+## 1. Environment Setup
 - [x] **Set up Flask environment**
-  *Done*: Flask runs a basic "Hello, World!" app locally.
+  *Description*: Flask runs a basic "Hello, World!" app locally.
+  *Done when*: You can run the app on your local machine without errors.

 - [x] **Install SQLAlchemy for database management**
-  *Done*: Database is set up for managing member records.
+  *Description*: Set up SQLAlchemy to manage member records.
+  *Done when*: The database is initialized, and the schema is in place for member management.

 ---

-## 2. Core Features (Start Here)
+## 2. Core Features

 ### Member Management (CRUD)
 - [x] **Create members (add, edit, delete)**